kevin-wayne/algs4/README-MAVEN.txt

   * Follow the instruction step by step.,

-[this could use a bit more explanation and reference to algs4 repository ] To view source files and run this project, open this project with your favorite IDE, using "open project" or "import project wizards."
+[this could use a bit more explanation, with reference to algs4 repository and where algs4-<version>.jar ends up ]
+To view source files and run this project, open this project with your favorite IDE, using "open project" or "import project wizards."